 - When there is a problem with one part of the tripod, you need to replace it all.

 Interchangeable / removable / detachable tripod head

-Buying flexibility.
-When you are buying a tripod and cannot afford a very good head (or you are not sure what head you would exactly need), you can buy yourself a decent head and when you are aware of your needs, get yourself another head.
+- Buying flexibility.
+When you are buying a tripod and cannot afford a very good head (or you are not sure what head you would need exactly), you can buy yourself a decent head and when you are aware of your needs, get yourself another head.

 - You can have more heads with one tripod, for different types of photography.

-- You can share the head between different tripods or a monopod if having one.
+- You can share a head between different tripods or a monopod if having one.

 - Be sure that the tripod you buy can hold the head and vice versa (if it does not, you can buy a head fitting).

 - More expensive.

 Some companies are selling a tripod and a removable head in form of “kits” (what is included will be stated in the specifications).

 What are you going to shoot?